Keith-Choung/Amazon-Price-Scraper/README.md

 TODO:
 - add ID column & create ID -> index translator map?

 - remove_data: if url returns nothing or DNE anymore

-- while loop so it checks every 12 hrs
+- send_mail() should be called last
-    - look into desktop to have programs running
+    - needs to have all of the updated

+- check_price() should tell whether the price went up or down